 What you can do, is show them that YOU CARE.
 What’s more, you should give them all the tools possible (within your means, of course) to achieve their success and equip them with the knowledge they may need.
 It’s about creating webinars, shareable resources, infographics, articles, etc. Give something before trying to get something from them in return.

 A good example of this strategy is creating a webinar on creating great email campaigns.
-It’s about shareable knowledge that may allow your customers to get more successful in their pursuits.
+It’s about shareable knowledge that may allow your customers to get more success in their pursuits.

-When it comes to onboarding of the new customers, the mistakes made during this stage may later result in bigger issues.
+When it comes to onboarding the new customers, the mistakes made during this stage may later result in bigger issues.
 Implementing Customer Success strategies may save you a lot of time and resources that would have to be used later.
-First Customer Success process that should give great results is IMMEDIATE REACTION TO CUSTOMER FEEDBACK.
-It is vital to hear your customers out when they notify of issues or struggles.
+The first Customer Success process that should give great results is IMMEDIATE REACTION TO CUSTOMER FEEDBACK.
+It is vital to hear your customers out when they notify you of issues or struggles.

 The thing is, this strategy is very similar to First Response Time, but that is just the tip of an iceberg.
 The reaction to customer feedback doesn’t only mean a reply, it may also require specific actions to take:

 The solution is to make it all SIMPLE.
-Assist your new customer whenever it’s possible and create guides and manuals that are clear, user-friendly and that allow them to use the service for their needs.
+Assist your new customer whenever it’s possible and create guides and manuals that are clear, user-friendly, and that allows them to use the service for their needs.
 Don’t create a guide with several thousand words – instead, address the most common issues and make them available to the users.
 It is astounding how powerful this strategy is.